kstenschke/tictac-track/README.md

 #### Usage examples:

-`r`       - Resume latest entry (has to be not running anymore).
+`r`       - Resume latest entry (has to be not onging anymore).

 `r c=foo` - Resume latest entry, append/add "foo" to/as comment.

 `r 1`     - Resume entry with ID 1.
-Stops running entry, if any.
+Stops ongoing entry, if any.

 `r 1 foo` - Resume entry with ID 1, append/add "foo" to/as comment.
-Stop running entry, if any.
+Stop ongoing entry, if any.

 `r 2`     - Resume entry with ID 2.
-Stops running entry, if any.
+Stops ongoing entry, if any.

 `r -1`    - Resume entry 1 place before latest entry.
-Stops running entry, if any.
+Stops ongoing entry, if any.

 `r -2`    - Resume entry 2 places before latest entry.
-Stops running entry, if any.
+Stops ongoing entry, if any.

 ### Command: day (d) - Add all-day entry